 As a facilitator of the conversation, I was providing positive feedback.
 I was also stepping back to make sure the talking ratio was tipping in my students' favor (at least, I was trying to!).

 If you are working in the elementary classroom and seeing similar results, I challenge you to continue monitoring your “air time.”
 It's so hard not to jump in!
 Whenever I felt the urge to, I tried to focus in on this particular set of accountable talk sentence starters:

-This was the area my students were least likely to access themselves at the beginning and you can probably see why…most of my first graders weren't really ready to push each others' thinking!
+This was the area my students were least likely to access themselves at the beginning.
+You can probably see why…most of my first graders weren't really ready to push each others' thinking!

-Please leave a comment and share how accountable talk looks and sounds like in your classroom, or hop over to my Facebook page to join the conversation!
+Please leave a comment and share how accountable talk looks and sounds like in your classroom.
+Hop over to my Positively Learning Facebook page to join the conversation!